davepar/gcalendarsync/README.md

 # gcalendarsync
 Apps Script for syncing a Google Spreadsheet with Google Calendar.

-This script will add, update, and remove events in a Google Calendar to match entries in a Google Spreadsheet.
+Events can be entered in a spreadsheet, and this script will add, update, and remove events in a Google Calendar to match the entries.

 ## Limitations